Aspen, Colorado: Geography

-At the 2020 United States Census, the city had a total area of 9.992 km2, all of it land.
+At the 2020 United States census, the city had a total area of 9.992 km2, all of it land.

 Climate

-Under the Köppen climate classification, Aspen has a humid continental climate (Köppen: Dfb) owing to its high elevation.
-There is a large diurnal temperature variation between daytime and nighttime temperatures, rendering summer days moderately warm and winter nights very cold for the latitude.
-Summer lows and winter highs are relatively moderate, with frosts being rare in summer and winter days often averaging above freezing.
+Under the Köppen climate classification, Aspen has a humid continental climate (Köppen: Dfb).
+It has a large diurnal temperature variation with moderately warm summer days very cold winter nights.
+Summer lows and winter highs are relatively moderate, and frosts are rare in summer and winter days often averaging above freezing.